TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-intro.md

 </div>

-For an more interactive explanation and example, try the following Scrim (let us know what you think of these):
+For a more interactive explanation and example, try the following Scrim (let us know what you think of these):

 <iframe src="https://scrimba.com/learn/flexbox/your-first-flexbox-layout-flexbox-tutorial-canLGCw?embed=odin,mini-header,no-big-play,no-next-up" width="100%" height="400"></iframe>